GingerGigiCat/CustomScreenAngle/README.md

 The microbit on the monitor wirelessly transmits to the microbit at the computer

-If using with microbits, run `pc_microbit_adapter` on the pc.
+If using with microbits, run `pc_microbit_adapter.py` on the pc.
 It should automatically detect your monitor and prompt you through a setup process.

 The angle will be automatically set when you are rotating your display!
 It will snap to -90, 0 and 90 degrees, because that's probably what you actually want your monitor set as.